-The Authority continues to service these single family mortgage loans and could be obligated to advance money to cover payments during periods when loans in this category are in default or forbearance.
+The Authority continues to service Fannie Mae Mortgage Loans that are not in a Repurchase Obligation Period and could be obligated to advance money to cover payments during periods when loans in this category are delinquent or subject to certain types of loan modifications.

-See "Fannie Mae Financing" in "The Single Family Program" in "Part II - Summary of Programs" for more information on the risk to the Authority of Fannie Mae Mortgage Loans in forbearance.
-As of March 31, 2024, the aggregate outstanding principal balance of mortgage loans in this category was \$1,528 million, of which 0.0% was in forbearance.
-As of May 31, 2024, the aggregate outstanding principal balance of mortgage loans in this category was \$1,513 million, of which 0.0% was in forbearance.
+See "Fannie Mae Financing" in "The Single Family Program" for more information.
+As of December 31, 2024, the aggregate outstanding principal balance of mortgage loans in this category was \$1,469 million, of which 1.1% was delinquent.
 The foregoing information is for Fannie Mae securities pledged to the Authority's Commonwealth Mortgage Bonds Resolution, held in the Authority's General Fund, or sold to third parties.